-This post is aimed at interns (or students in non-permanent roles) who are keen to make their employment more permanent… some tips below to help you approach the conversation with your boss.
+This post is aimed at interns (or students in non-permanent roles) who are keen to make their employment more permanent… read our tips below to help you approach the conversation with your boss.

 What do you want?